Fall/Winter Fashion

 Base layers are the tops you layer under cardigans and jackets, but they can also be worn alone.
 Think plain t-shirts, white button-up shirts, woven shells, even thin sweaters if you live in a colder climate.

 I’ve never owned a white button-up shirt, but I like to have a variety of plain t-shirts in neutral colors for casual wear as well as a few woven shells and camis in solids and prints for church or date nights.
-I also like to have a good variety of classic crewneck, turtleneck, and v-neck sweaters to wear under my moto jackets when it gets chilly.
+I also like to have a good variety of classic crewneck, turtleneck, and v-neck sweaters to wear under leather jackets and lightweight coats when it gets chilly.

 2. Transition Tops & Sweaters